genuinebyte/sunfright/README.md

 [] Black Stained Glass to shield the sun
 [] Fire Protection to act like unbreaking
 [] Respawn helmet disappears when no longer exposed to sunlight.
+[] Allow custom death messages when players burnt by the sun [] Configure damage taken by sun
+[] Option to adjust by difficulty